kshannon-ucsd/dsc100/pages/staff-information.md

 ## Office Hours & Zoom Info

 Office hours are a great place to personally interact.
-Beyond projects and course material, we are interested in your goals, career endeavors, and what you want to gain from COGS 8.
+Beyond homeworks and course material, we are interested in your goals, career endeavors, and what you want to gain from DSC 100.

 <table style="table-layout: fixed; text-align: center; width: 100%;">
     <thead>